entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 # Entando Strapi
 ## Overview

-Entando 7.1 offers Strapi integration to provide the flexibility and customization of a leading open source and headless CMS.
-Users are able to create and organize application content through the seamless incorporation of Strapi into the App Builder experience.
+Entando 7.1 offers Strapi packaged business capability (PBC) to provide the flexibility and customization of a leading open source and headless CMS.
+Users are able to create and organize application content through the seamless integration of Strapi into the App Builder experience.

-Strapi configuration is achieved using the Strapi packaged business capability (PBC) available on the Entando Cloud Hub.
-This tutorial covers:
+The Strapi PBC is available on the [Entando Cloud Hub](http://hub.entando.com) and this tutorial covers:

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)